hieultse150560/Project-Collaboration-and-Competition---DRL/Report.md

 The environment was solved in 1587 episodes with Average Score is 0.51.
 Because the server was down so I lost all the data for visualization, I will include it when having the time for retraining it again.
 Please take a look at because the deadline is running out, so can you consider this as a plot of scores and give me a pass?
 Thank you

 # Improvement
 We can improve the stability of the training process by normalizing input states or performing clipping gradients.
-At the same time, we can also assign weight to samples at sampling from the experience buffer to create a more meaningful sample (Prioritized Buffer Memory, which I have include it in the notebook), or performing noise reduction when the model is close to converging can bring a better result.
+At the same time, we can also assign weight to samples at sampling from the experience buffer to create a more meaningful sample (Prioritized Buffer Memory, which I have included it in the notebook), or performing noise reduction when the model is close to converging can bring a better result.